How to Manage Hotel Room Block and Attrition

-If you are certain you are not going to “pick up” your block, advise the hotel immediately.
+If you are confident you are not going to “pick up” your block, advise the hotel immediately.
 Any opportunity that they might have to resell those rooms will work to your advantage.
 Be sure there is a resell clause in your contract!
 Add attrition dates into your calendar or project timeline, so you do not miss the opportunity to release rooms without penalty.

 There are ways that attrition penalties can be mitigated or avoided altogether.
 Below are some suggestions for managing your room block and reducing or omitting attrition.
 The methods differ based on how room reservations are made.

-A) Attendees make own room reservation
+A) Attendees make their room reservation

-For a large conference or meeting where the attendees make their own room reservation, the most common method is via a Passkey link in your conference registration.
-This automatically directs the guest to the hotel’s reservation system and into your contracted room block.
+For a large conference or meeting where the attendees make their room reservation, the most common method is via a Passkey link in your conference registration.
+This link automatically directs the guest to the hotel’s reservation system and into your contracted room block.
 You should have access to real-time reporting to see pick up.
 The hotel reservation manager will provide you with the Passkey link.

-• History plays a big factor in being able to manage your room block on conferences where attendees make their own room reservations.
+• History plays a significant factor in being able to manage your room block on conferences where attendees make their room reservations.
 The contracted block should reflect what has been picked up in previous years plus a small increase for anticipated growth.
-A well-known keynote speaker, a new product being unveiled, course selection and content, as well as destination, can all play a role in conference attendance.
+A well-known keynote speaker, a new product unveiled, course selection and content, as well as destination, can all play a role in conference attendance.
 Having a good marketing plan in place to promote all of these is essential to hitting the anticipated registration numbers and room block.

 • Periodically cross-check the rooming list report from the hotel against your registration report to see who has not reserved a room yet.
 It is helpful to include the home city in that report as some may not need rooms if they live locally.
 Send a reminder email out to those that have not reserved a room.
 Include the Passkey link and the deadline to ensure they get the group rate.